 Abstract submissions

-Multiple abstracts are accepted and may be chosen for an oral free communication presentation or an ePoster, contributing to the extensive scientific programme of EADV 2025 Congress.
+Multiple abstracts are accepted and may be chosen for an oral presentation or a digital ePoster, contributing to the extensive scientific programme of EADV Congress.

 Abstract submission deadlines